The History of Sherwin-Williams Acquisitions

 The twenty-first century meant international growth for the company, with facilities opening in Shanghai and Vienna.
 Valspar became known for its coatings on Asian wood and European packaging.

 By 2002, 25 percent of the sales took place outside of the United States.

 Valspar had a value cap of $5.3 billion before the Sherwin-Williams and Valspar merger.
 They reported increased dividends since 1992.

 Does the Sherwin Williams and Valspar Merger Matter?

-Initially, economy experts believed the merger would create a monopoly.
-But while Sherwin Williams is the largest coating company in the world now, it still only takes up a small part of the entire coatings market.
+Initially, economic experts believed the merger would create a monopoly.
+But while Sherwin-Williams is the largest coating company in the world now, it still only takes up a small part of the entire coatings market.
 It does not control a large part of the overall market.

-Financially, the Sherwin Williams projected revenue growth and a $320 million of annual run-rate synergies.
+Financially, Sherwin Williams projected revenue growth and $320 million of annual run-rate synergies.
 This means the single combined company made more money than the two individual companies combined.

 Each one also was doing well on the stock exchange at the time of the merger.
 They each had a history of dividend increases.

 Unless you’re an employee of Valspar directly or one of the many non-profits blessed by Valspar’s benevolence in the Minneapolis area, you don’t have much to worry about.